robins/postgres/src/bin/psql/README.md

-Redshift Support
+psql Auto-Complete support for Amazon Redshift

 NOTE: This branch is maintained as a personal effort and is not sponsored / supported by my Employer or any other third-party.
 This is not officially supported / endorsed by Amazon in any way.

-This document lists the current status of Redshift Support.
-Unmarked items are probably Pending Review and not necessarily Unsupported.
+This document lists the current state of psql Auto-Complete support for Redshift commands.

-SQL Commands | Support
+SQL Commands | Redshift Support
 :----------- |:-------:
 ABORT | Supported
 ALTER DATABASE | Supported
 ALTER DEFAULT PRIVILEGES | Supported
 ALTER GROUP | Supported
 ALTER SCHEMA | Supported
-ALTER TABLE | Partial Support
+ALTER TABLE | **Partial Support**
 ALTER TABLE ADD COLUMN ENCODING | Unsupported
 ALTER TABLE SET LOCATION 's3://bucket/folder' | Unsupported ALTER TABLE SET FILE FORMAT format | Unsupported